The Majority Vote Paradigm Shift: When Popular Meets Optimal: GAP IN MV AND MAP METHODS

 The proof of this theorem is in \cref{proof_theorem_est_quantities}.
 This bound depends on the quality of $\widetilde{T} \text{ and } \hat{\nu} $ via the parameter $\epsilon$.
-The conditions on $\eta$ and $\xi$ describe the amount of imbalance in class distribution and the annotator noise tolerable for the theorem to hold.
+The conditions on $\eta$ and $\xi$ describe the amount of imbalance in class distribution and the worker noise that can be tolerated for the theorem to hold.
 Specifically,~$\eta$ is lower bound on the fraction of samples from the minority class and annotators reliability should be better than random by a margin of~$\xi$.

-This theorem states that given estimates $(\hat{\nu}, \widetilde{T})$, it is feasible to determine with high probability if $(\clim, \p)$ satisfies Theorem~\ref{thm:twocoins} enabling a practical method for the verification of MV's optimality.
-Suitable estimators $(\hat{\nu}, \widetilde{T})$ from literature with the required estimation guarantee can be chosen. ~\citet{bonald} use agreement between annotator triplets from a pool of annotators with better than random average reliability with at least three informative annotators.
-Similarly,~\citet{bucarelli2023leveraging} leverage pairwise annotator agreement assuming all annotators are better than random.
+This theorem states that given estimates $(\hat{\nu}, \widetilde{T})$, it is feasible to determine with high probability if $(\clim, \p)$ satisfies \cref{thm:twocoins} enabling a practical method for the verification of MV's optimality.
+Suitable estimators $(\hat{\nu}, \widetilde{T})$ from literature with the required estimation guarantee can be chosen.
+For example,~\citet{bonald} use agreement between worker triplets from a pool of workers with better than random average reliability with at least three informative workers.
+Similarly,~\cite{bucarelli2023leveraging} leverage pairwise worker agreement assuming all workers are better than random.